-Note: For more information about how to install multiple plug-ins, update to a specific version of a plug-in, and install from specific registries, see Installing plug-ins on page 65.
+Note: The IBM Db2 plug-in requires additional configuration.
+For more information about how to install multiple plug-ins, update to a specific version of a plug-in, and install from specific registries, see Installing plug-ins on page 100.